 Learners must listen to each self-directed audio recording while following along with the visual slides/read the articles, pass the post-test with a score of 80% or higher (unlimited attempts) and complete an evaluation form to receive a certificate of completion.
-You must participate in the entire activity as partial credit is not available.
-If you are seeking continuing education credit for a specialty not listed below, it is your responsibility to contact your licensing/certification board to determine course eligibility for your licensing/certification requirement.
+To earn the SITC-G designation, you must participate in the entire activity.

 Method of Participation and Request for Credit

-During the approved time period (to be announced) participants must read the learning objectives and faculty disclosures and study the educational activity.
+During the period 10/11/2021 through 10/11/2023 participants must read the learning objectives and faculty disclosures and study the educational activity.

 For Pharmacists: Upon successfully completing the post-test with a score of 80% or better and the activity evaluation form, transcript information will be sent to the NABP CPE Monitor Service within 4 weeks.